Esteam85/neuralclocks-challenge/README.md

 - 404 page
 - Save configs
 - Persist Pomodoro after refresh
-- press space to pause/play
+- Press space to pause/play
+- Use a server-side ticker because when the user's computer goes to sleep, the browser pauses the interval
+- Responsive design view
+- Double tap to Pause/Play for mobile